cuiyongbo/hello-world/my_wiki/languages/english_notes_2.rst

 | Usage: A planned test of new ale has been back-burnered.
 |
 | silver bullet
-| Definition: a bullet made of silver, used in fiction as a supposedly magical method of killing werewolves.
+| Definition: a bullet made of silver, used in fiction as a supposedly magical method of killing werewolves. [狼人]
 | Definition: a simple and seemingly magical solution to a complicated problem.
 | Usage: There is no silver bullet here that will make the biosimilar market go gangbusters.
 |